 - (1) A small subset NU of consecutive samples surrounding the threshold crossing sample are sent to the time-finding module, with the threshold crossing sample (previously TC) in place XTHR and the local pedestal sample (previously LP) in place PED. - (2) The samples from 0 to PED are scanned.
-If any values are found to be equal to 0 or greater than LIMIT_PED_MAX, the algorithm returns a time of XTHR×10-RT and a quality factor of 1.
-The value of RT is set in configuration parameters. - (3) The samples from PED+1 to NU-1 are scanned.
-If any sample values equal to 0 or greater than LIMIT_ADC_MAX are found, the algorithm returns a time of XTHR×10-RT and a quality factor of 1. - (4) A constant offset added to all samples such that the minimum sample value is equal to SET_ADC_MIN.
+If any values are found to be equal to 0 or greater than LIMIT_PED_MAX, the algorithm returns a time of XTHR×10-RT, a quality factor of 1, and a 'rough integral' equal to the sum of samples IS to XTHR-1.
+The values of RT and IS set in configuration parameters. - (3) The samples from PED+1 to NU-1 are scanned.
+If any sample values equal to 0 or greater than LIMIT_ADC_MAX are found, the algorithm returns a time of XTHR×10-RT, a quality factor of 1 and the rough integral. - (4) A constant offset added to all samples such that the minimum sample value is equal to SET_ADC_MIN.
 This decreases the likelihood of calculating any negative upsampled values. - (5) The local pedestal, P, is obtained as the ADC value at sample PED. - (6) The algorithm searches through the samples, starting with sample PED+1, to find sample TCH, where the ADC value first exceeds or equals the high timing threshold, P+TH.
-If this is not found, the algorithm returns and the value of TCH×10-RT and a quality factor of 1. - (7) Having found sample TCH, it then searches the samples from TCH back toward PED to find sample TCL, where the ADC value is less than or equal to the low timing threshold, P+TL.
-If TCL > NU-7, the time of XTHR×10-RT is returned with a quality factor of 1, as in this case there are not enough later samples to calculate the upsampled values.
+If this is not found, the algorithm returns and the value of TCH×10-RT, a quality factor of 1, and the rough integral. - (7) Having found sample TCH, it then searches the samples from TCH back toward PED to find sample TCL, where the ADC value is less than or equal to the low timing threshold, P+TL.
+If TCL > NU-7, the time of XTHR×10-RT is returned with a quality factor of 1, and the rough integral, as in this case there are not enough later samples to calculate the upsampled values.

-- (8) The ADC data are upsampled by a factor of 5 to calculate values at 1.6 ns intervals, from TCL-0.2 to TCL+1.2. - (9) If any upsampled value is negative, the midpoint time TCL×10+5 is returned, with a quality code of 1. - (10) Two upsampling errors are calculated, the difference between the second upsampled point and the value of sample TCL, and the difference between the sixth upsampled point and the value of sample TCL+1.
-The errors are summed and compared with LIMIT_UPS_ERR; if this is exceeded, the midpoint time TCL×10+5 is returned, with a quality code of 1. - (11) The mean of the upsampling errors is obtained and added to TL to obtain an adjusted threshold value. - (12) The upsampled values are searched from TCL+1.2 down to TCL-0.2 to find the point where the values fall equal to or below the adjusted threshold.
-If this is not found, or found at TCL+1.2, the midpoint time TCL×10+5 is returned, with a quality code of 1. - (13) The adjusted threshold crossing time is found, to the nearest tenth of a sample, by interpolating between the upsampled points before (or at) and after the threshold crossing.
-This quantity is returned by the algorithm as an integer, with a quality factor of 0.
+- (8) The ADC data are upsampled by a factor of 5 to calculate values at 1.6 ns intervals, from TCL-0.2 to TCL+1.2. - (9) If any upsampled value is negative, the midpoint time $TCL \times 10+5$ is returned, with a quality code of 1, and a 'good integral', equal to the sum of samples TCL to XTHR-1. - (10) Two upsampling errors are calculated, the difference between the second upsampled point and the value of sample TCL, and the difference between the sixth upsampled point and the value of sample TCL+1.
+The errors are summed and compared with LIMIT_UPS_ERR; if this is exceeded, the midpoint time TCL×10+5 is returned, with a quality code of 1, and the good integral.
+The upsampled values tend to be too high when the leading edge gradient is extremely steep. - (11) The mean of the upsampling errors is obtained and added to TL to obtain an adjusted threshold value. - (12) The upsampled values are searched from TCL+1.2 down to TCL-0.2 to find the point where the values fall equal to or below the adjusted threshold.
+If this is not found, or found at TCL+1.2, the midpoint time TCL×10+5 is returned, with a quality code of 1 and the good integral. - (13) The adjusted threshold crossing time is found, to the nearest tenth of a sample, by interpolating between the upsampled points before (or at) and after the threshold crossing.
+This quantity is returned by the algorithm as an integer, with a quality factor of 0, and the good integral.